marcball/univentures/README.md

 ## Project Info

-This was a final project developed for a Missouri State Software Engineering course in collaboration with two other team members.
+This was a final project developed for a Missouri State Software Engineering course in collaboration with three other team members.
 Their names have been omitted here for anonymity.

+I have continued development on this project by extending its functionality and transitioning it from a local development environment to a live deployment using Vercel and Railway.

 ## License